james-gray/selektor/README.md

 # Selektor
+### A next-track recommendation system for electronic dance music DJs.

 In the middle of a DJ set and at a loss for what track to play next?
 Selektor can help.